zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Using custom gates
 ==================

-Custom gates let users define gates that can be re-used multiple times.
+Our libraries let users define gates that can be re-used multiple times.
 This is especially useful for common sub-circuits like the ``CNOT, RZ, CNOT`` sequence in our ``problem_hamiltonian_circ``.
 Lets make a custom gate to implement that

 Defining custom gates
 ---------------------